spryker/spryker-docs/docs/scos/dev/back-end-development/extending-spryker/development-strategies/development-strategies.md

 Spryker OS exposes codebase Projects, which enables a high level of customization and can satisfy even the most complex Project business requirements.

-The project development, the team is free to decide what approach to use.
-Spryker recommends considering **Configuration**, **Plug and Play**, and **Project modules** first to get maximum from the Spryker OS codebase, atomic releases, leverage minimum efforts for the integration of the new features and keeping system up to date.
+In the project development, the team is free to decide what approach to use.
+Spryker recommends considering *Configuration*, *Plug and Play*, and *Project modules* first to get maximum from the Spryker OS codebase, atomic releases, leverage minimum efforts for the integration of the new features, and keep the system up to date.

 Before jumping on the strategies definition, check out the table of Spryker OS update support to make the best decision about the customization strategy.